Regional variations of barbecue: East Asia

-China, Hong Kong and Macau
+China, Hong Kong, and Macau

 Chuanr are small pieces of meat on skewers roasted over charcoal or, sometimes, electric heat.
 Chuanr originated in Xinjiang and in recent years has spread throughout the rest of the country as a popular street food, most notably in northern China.

 Chuanr was traditionally made from lamb (yáng ròu chuàn, 羊肉串), which is still the most common, but now, chicken, pork, beef, and various types of seafood can also be used.
 In busy tourist areas, chuanr can also be made with various insects, bugs, birds, and other exotic animals.

 Barbecue can also be found in night markets and in some restaurants, often sold on skewers.
 Some restaurants allow customers to barbecue at their own table; many of these are all-you-can-eat chain restaurants.

 In the Cantonese-speaking regions, pork barbecue is made with a marinade of honey and soy sauce, and cooked in long, narrow strips.
 This form of barbecue is known as char siu, and is commonly eaten and is a common street food.

-In addition, outdoor barbecues (usually known simply as BBQ) are popular among local residents on short trips to regional parks in the countryside.
+In addition, outdoor barbecues (usually known simply as BBQ) are popular among residents on short trips to regional parks in the countryside.
 These are invariably charcoal-fired, with marinated pieces of meat, usually beef, pork, sausage or chicken wings, cooked using long, hand-held forks.
 Honey is brushed on near the end of cooking.
-At the same time, foil-wrapped pieces of corn and sweet potato are placed on the hot coals; these take a long time to cook so they are usually eaten at the end of the barbecue.
+At the same time, foil-wrapped pieces of corn and sweet potato are placed on the hot coals; these take a long time to cook, so they are usually eaten at the end of the barbecue.

 Unlike Western barbecues, everyone gathers around the fire and cooks their own food, so the atmosphere is closer to that of a fondue or a hot pot.

 Korea

 Bulgogi (불고기) is thinly sliced beef (sometimes pork or chicken) marinated in soy sauce, sesame oil, garlic and chili pepper, and cooked on a grill at the table.
 It is a main course and is therefore served with rice and side dishes such as kimchi.
-Bulgogi literally means fire meat.
+Bulgogi literally means "fire meat".
 The more common Korean BBQ is called galbi, which are marinated ribs.